ClementRepository/TerraformforAbsoluteBeginners/11-Project 11 Kubernetes and Docker Install/Kubernetes and Docker Install.md

 For the goal of this project, we will cover installation of both Kubernetes and Docker, and cover how to use Docker in another project folder.

 ## Objective
-Using Terraform, you will learn how to operate with an EKS cluster and use tools within Kubernetes to manage said cluster.
+Using Terraform, you will learn how to install both Docker and Kubernetes to begin operating with a node cluster in the next project.

 ## Links